realulim/Bornemisza-DS/README.md

 #### 3. Affordability
 - a small production system could have three app nodes and three db nodes, thus keeping the monthly cost well below $50
 - for learning or development purposes it is, of course, also possible to work with one node each
-- let's not be afraid to skimp here

 #### 4. Security
-- let's be **very** afraid to skimp here
+- distributed systems and single page applications require security measures over and above the normal enterprise standard

 ## Technology Stack

 #### Business Logic: Payara
 - runs Java-based microservices
-- is clustered via Hazelcast over a private network
+- is clustered via Hazelcast over a private network (TODO: replace with Open Source technology that supports TLS)
 - does client-side load balancing in front of db cluster

 #### Persistence: CouchDB